Shakhen

-Shakhen (شاخن) (Note: Also romanized as Shākhen; also known as Shākhīn) is a village in, and the capital of, Shakhen Rural District of Shakhenat District, Birjand County, South Khorasan province, Iran.
+Shakhen (شاخن) (Note: Also romanized as Shākhen; also known as Shākhīn) is a village in, and the capital of, Shakhen Rural District in Shakhenat District of Birjand County, South Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,468 in 397 households, when it was in the Central District.
 The following census in 2011 counted 1,226 people in 406 households.
-The 2016 census measured the population of the village as 1,342 people in 422 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,342 people in 422 households, the most populous in its rural district.

-After the census, the rural district was separated from the district in the formation of Shakhenat District.
+In 2021, the rural district was separated from the district in the formation of Shakhenat District.